lillypiri/30apps30days/README.md

 This is my 30 apps in 30 days project.
 Wish me luck!

+I used watercolors and Piskel to make the artwork.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>